NarainritKaruna/karuna/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-obtained his PhD in Experimental Medicine from the Wellcome-Wolfson Institute at Queen's University Belfast.
-I am just an ordinary person.
+Narainrit obtained his PhD in Experimental Medicine from the Wellcome-Wolfson Institute at Queen's University Belfast.
+He is just an ordinary person.

 My research primarily focuses on cardiovascular diseases and translational research using preclinical models and human studies, particularly diabetic cardiomyopathy and heart failure.